Mezcal worm: Other kinds of worms

 The other variety of "worm" in mezcal is the larva of a weevil known as picudo del agave, Scyphophorus acupunctatus, the agave snout weevil, that infests certain species of yucca and maguey.
-They are not related to edible maguey worms (which are, in reality, a species each of moth or butterfly larvae) of central Mexico.
+They are not related to edible maguey worms.

-The weevil is a pest that can severely damage agave plants, by eating the plant to death from the inside.
+The weevil is a pest that can severely damage agave plants by eating the plant to death from the inside.
 If only a few infest the plant, they can still carry and infect the plant with harmful bacteria leading to plant death.
 In some cases, up to 40% of a maguey harvest has been lost to weevil infestations.
 Infection-resistant varieties of the plant are being developed.

 Picudo larvae may be roasted and eaten; they are a seasonal specialty of markets in southeastern Mexico.